-Beneath its elegant new exterior, The Good Schools Guide website is bursting with facts, figures and feisty opinions on all aspects of education.
-In addition to the 1,100 witty, informative reviews – written by parents, for parents – there are statistical data (pupil numbers, exam results, university destinations, qualifications from BTEC to Pre-U) and much more.
+Beneath its elegant exterior, The Good Schools Guide website is bursting with facts, figures and feisty opinions on all aspects of education.
+In addition to over 1,000 witty, informative reviews – written by parents, for parents – there are statistical data (pupil numbers, exam results, university destinations, qualifications from BTEC to Pre-U) and much more.
 Whether you’re a wordsmith or a number cruncher, there’s something for everyone.
 To help you get the most out of what our website has to offer we’ve put together a brief guide:

 You can either put in the name of a school or else specify a location and search for schools in or around it.

 Our advice is to be realistic.
 A journey of 20 miles on a motorway may take less time than one mile in a built-up area.
 The Pupils and parents section of our reviews gives an idea of the distances people travel and the school transport that is (or isn’t) available.